-Keep Tampa Bay Beautiful administers the Adopt-A-Road Program for Hillsborough County, the City of Tampa and the City of Temple Terrace.
+Keep Tampa Bay Beautiful administers the Adopt-A-Road Program for Hillsborough County and the City of Tampa.
 The Adopt-A-Road Program is a great opportunity for individuals, corporations or groups to give back to the community through stewardship of public right-of-ways, parks and shorelines.

 We conduct two major annual countywide cleanup event each year.
 They are the Great American Cleanup in the spring and the Hillsborough River & Coastal Cleanup in the fall.
 Volunteers of all ages are welcome!